| Police Dept. |

 When letter prefixes began to be used on District of Columbia license plates in 1927 the letter A was reserved for plates operated by the District and federal governments.
 No evidence has been found to suggest that distinctively-marked plates were provided for government-owned vehicles prior to 1927.
 As shown with 1936 plate no. 10-300 above, by that year the types (D.C. and U.S. Government) had been separated, a change that probably occurred in 1935 when the system of using letter prefixes to differentiate types was discarded.

-| D.C.
+D.C.
 Government Motorcycle | First Issued: unknown |

 |

-| Water and Sewer Authority | First Issued: 2001 |
+D.C.
+Water and Sewer Authority | First Issued: 2001 |

 |

 This type is thought to have been introduced in 2001.
-The Authority's logo includes an outline of the District with DISTRICT OF COLUMBIA and WATER AND SEWER AUTHORITY printed in small letters on the northwest and northeast borders.
-DC GOVT is printed in larger letters below the logo, although the letters DC, printed in red outline characters, are barely legible.
+Both versions (embossed and flat) of the first-issue base include an outline of the District with DISTRICT OF COLUMBIA and WATER AND SEWER AUTHORITY printed in small letters on the northwest and northeast boundary lines.
+DC GOVT is printed in larger letters below the logo, although the letters DC, printed in outline characters in red on plates with an embossed number and blue on flat plates, are barely legible.
+The lowest and highest numbers observed on plates with an embossed registration number are 0089 and 0658, and the lowest and highest numbers seen on flat plates are 0851 and 0957. |

-| Fire Department | Earliest Known: 1950s |
+Fire Department | Earliest Known: 1950s |

 |

 Tracing the history of this type is difficult due to the small quantity of plates issued throughout the years and the lack of a year designation on them.
 Fire Dept. plates have always been white on red, issued in pairs, and included the FIRE DEPT. type designation.
 It has been assumed that these plates were introduced during the 1930s when Police Dept. plates are thought to have first been issued.
+Special Fire Dept. plates are known to have been in use by October 1951, for it was then that an earlier 1951 D.C.
+Board of Commissioners memo in which a provision for new, distinctive license plates for vehicles operated by the city government was “hereby amended by excluding the Police Department, D.C. and the Fire Department, D.C., both departments having special identification plates.”

 In addition to regular serially-numbered plates, special plates with only letters are made for use by department officials.
 For example, FC is used by the chief, DFC by the deputy chief, etc. Plates used on ambulances operated by the department have an AMB prefix to the number.

-| Police Dept. | Earliest Known: 1940s |
+Police Dept. | Earliest Known: 1940s |

 |

 It's difficult to determine the age of most Washington, D.C.
 Police Dept. license plates simply because they have always been undated.
 The type is believed to have been issued at least as early as the mid-1930s based upon the existence of a sample from that era.
-However, the earliest identifed used plate is from the 1940s.
+However, the earliest identified used plate is from the 1940s.
 Plates of this type have always been issued singly and, until recently, were always painted white on blue.

 The earliest D.C. police plates are numbered with up to four figures, and on some of them the first digits signify to which of the city's then 14 police precincts the vehicle was assigned.
 Plate no. 82 pictured, which is steel and appears to have not been used, is an example.
 On the back is a typed label, believed to have been added by a plate collector, indicating that it is of the type issued and used prior to 1972 and that the number indicates issuance in the 8th precinct (Georgetown) to scout (patrol car?) no. 2.